rchmura/vimeography/readme.txt

 == Description ==

+#### 70+ 5-star Reviews!
+Vimeography is the Best and Most Powerful Video Gallery Plugin for Membership and Course Sites. ★★★★★

+More than 10,000 websites use Vimeography to show their Vimeo videos on their own WordPress website.

 Vimeography is a free WordPress plugin that allows you to create beautiful, custom Vimeo video galleries in 30 seconds, tops!

 A quick overview:

 http://vimeo.com/44555634

+Our video gallery plugin is used to power **over 10,000 video membership, course, and portfolio websites.**

 For more information, check out [vimeography.com](https://vimeography.com/?utm_source=wpdotorg&utm_medium=description "vimeography.com")